Go Green with MID

-MID is a strong supporter and advocate of clean, renewable energy.
+MID did Go Green and is a strong supporter and advocate of clean, renewable energy.
 Since its inception, MID has maintained a steady eye on the future.
 That philosophy holds just as true today as it did in the earliest days of the District’s formation.
 We are committed to providing the most affordable clean energy possible, to protect our environment now and for future generations.
 MID produces up to 110 megawatts of zero-emission hydroelectric energy.
 Additionally, MID holds contracts for wind energy produced by Iberdrola Renewables, and is proud to be the first public utility to sponsor the University of California Advanced Solar Technologies Institute based at UC Merced.
 We offer individual solar programs that provide monetary incentives for both home and business.
-For more information on MID solar, please click here.

 MID Supports Solar Institute at UC Merced